 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 74.79% of those living in this zipcode rents their homes.
-Most residents will commute to work by walking with an average commute time of 22.4 minutes.
+At least 74.79% of those living in this zipcode are renting their homes.
+Most residents will commute to work by walking with an average commute time of 22 minutes.

 Geographically, 02111 is a part of Suffolk County, Massachusetts.
 This county is currently home to 767,719 residents, or 299,658 households with a median income of $57,439.
-Suffolk County, Massachusetts residents have a median age of 32.4 and 64.20% are currently renting their homes in the area.
+Residents in Suffolk County, Massachusetts have a median age of 32 and 64.20% are currently renting their homes in the area.